Yashvendra/Bootmiester/README.md

 ```
 $ sudo bootmiester
 ```
-Then follow the instructions on the terminal.
+Then follow the instructions on the terminal screen.

 ### Uninstallation
 ```